Est.2010

 Lightbulb 1

-2. Hone in on Sectors, Industries, and Roles for Your New Career
+2. Hone in on Sectors, Industry, and Roles for Your New Career

 Once you know what you’re looking for from a new career, it’s time to explore which roles and industries can actually deliver it.
 Your ideal job should align with your values and goals, but it also needs to be realistic in terms of salary, training requirements, and how long it’ll take to get there.

-Some careers require years of study and formal degrees.
+Some careers require years of study and formal qualifications.
 Others, like many roles in tech and project management, are far more accessible, especially if you're open to online learning and flexible training.

 Specific Actions for Honing in on a Sector, Industry, or Role for Your Career Change: